inferno986return/python-pcep/Practice-Test.md

 Be careful with those nested list indicies for the `del` statement as it goes to the 2nd element of the list `4` and then uses that index to delete the 4th element `16`.

-### Question 11:What is the output of the following piece of code?
+### Question 11: What is the output of the following piece of code?

 ```
 x = 1